 Mastering the judgmental switch

 The brain has developed mental processes to simplify our ways of thinking.
 But at what cost?
-Stereotypes may harm vulnerable social groups.
-Unfortunately, the stereotypical way of thinking lies in the unconscious.
+Unfortunately, the stereotypical way of thinking lies in the unconscious and almost always impacts the most vulnerable.

-It is probably comfortable not to talk about it, as when judgmental thinking comes into play, assumptions are simplified and we spend less mental energy assessing similarities.
+It is probably comfortable not to talk about it, as when judgmental thinking comes into play, assumptions are simplified.
 But if stereotypes are assumptions based on faulty reasoning, then perhaps you would like to know that jumping to conclusion is a mental pattern seen in those who don't hold much information or feel overconfident and disregard the value of self-doubt. could this be you?

-Even though reasoning is meant to be an effortless experience, the brain takes up about twenty percent, or 300 of a resting body's 1300 calories a day, requires a calorie and a half per minute while neurons need twenty-five percent, sometimes more, of the total body glucose.
+Even though reasoning is meant to be an effortless experience, the brain takes up about twenty percent, or 300 of a resting body's 1300 calories a day, requires a calorie and a half per minute while neurons need twenty-five percent of the total body glucose.

 No wonder mental performance fluctuates from task to task and physical effort, or sleep deprivation has a direct effect on our ability to concentrate.
 Suddenly, when feeling under stress, the mental switch triggers a demanding mindset, at which point reasoning turns into a judgmental way of thinking.